K-Nesbitt/Instagram_NLP/README.md

 I played around with a few parameters but my conclusion is that my data was too sparse, there was errors in my scraping code, there was no correlation between captions and number of likes, and I needed more features in the data set.

 ## Reflection
-I plan to continue this project by updating my scraping code to fix the error capturing the actual number of likes and collect the timestamp of the picture.
-When organizing the data I can add another feature of the total number of followers (still with caution as the number of followers changes over time).
-I would also like figure out how to separate emoji's and then identify them as tokens as well as address multiple words that are strung together in hashtags.

-With a new model I could recommend the best time to post a picture and the words to use to maximize the number of likes.

-I realize that the goal of this project can seem superficial but it was really interesting to continue building my webscraping skills, see real world data with something that I use daily, and conduct natural language processing on the information that I found.